Crab Spiders quirky way of walking and abnormally long front legs hint at their distant relationship to familiar marine crabs.

-Crab Spiders have front legs that are considerably longer than the others.
-Species in the Tmarus genus stretch them out in front of themselves while resting on branches and twigs.
-This position resembles that seen in Long-jawed Spiders.
-Tmarus spiders have brown mottled coloring that camouflages them, adding to their inconspicuous habits.
+Crab Spiders have front legs that are considerably longer than the back pairs.
+Species in the Tmarus genus tend to stretch them out in front of themselves while resting on branches and twigs.
+This position resembles that seen in Long-jawed Spiders and can make it difficult to recognize that they are spiders.
+Tmarus Crab Spiders have brown mottled coloring that camouflages them, adding to their inconspicuous habits.

 Crab Spiders are active hunters and do not spin webs to trap prey.
 Their ability to blend in with foliage makes it easier for them to capture unsuspecting insects.
 The longer front legs can be useful in holding down insects while trying to bite them.
 Crab Spiders wander indoors sometimes, but are usually found in gardens and on plants.

 Size (Adult; Length): 3mm to 5mm (0.12in to 0.20in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.